derpberk/ASV_Loyola_US/src/asv_loyola_us/asv_loyola_us copy/mqtt_node.markdown

 <H3>main() <a href="https://github.com/AloePacci/ASV_Loyola_US/blob/main/src/asv_loyola_us/asv_loyola_us/mqtt_node.py#L88" style="float:right;text-align:right;">code</a></H3>
 <a id="main"></a>

-This function declares variables and tells server that drone is starting, after that its main behaviour consist in a loop that calls a service when it is necessary
+This function consist in a loop that calls a service when it is necessary

 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% MISSION MODE SUBSCRIBER CALLBACK %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->